 - CORE FACULTY, Disaster Research Center

-- Assistant Professor, Biden School of Public Policy & Administration
+- Associate Professor, Biden School of Public Policy & Administration

 - Director, Mangone Climate Change Science & Policy Hub